Groebner.jl is a package for fast and generic Gröbner bases computations based on Faugère's F4 algorithm[1] written in Julia.

 This library is maintained by Alexander Demin (asdemin_2@edu.hse.ru).

-Special thanks goes to Vladimir Kuznetsov for providing the sources of his F4 implementation.
+We thank Vladimir Kuznetsov for helpful discussions and providing the sources of his F4 implementation.